Three years ago, if you asked someone about Flutter, they would probably look out the window and point to a small bird flying.

 Better watch out, Mr. Bezos.
 These guys look like they seem business.
 (Pun intended)

-While compiling our list for the best Flutter apps, we could not help keep this bad boy out-Google Ads.
+While compiling our list for the best Flutter app examples, we could not help keep this bad boy out-Google Ads.
 Google’s easy to use Ad platform lets anyone run their digital marketing campaigns without a hassle.